 While some academics consider this clause “practically obsolete”, it clearly gives cover for today’s dishonest partisan.

-Congressmen and senators were originally paid $6 per day, protecting a politician’s personal business and/or assets was a necessity.
-But in the age of professional politicians who now make around $725 per day, aside from their ballooned portfolios that vastly outperform their salaries, knowing their personal finances are shielded from the ramifications of slander or libel has brought out the worse in our elected.
+As congressmen and senators were originally paid $6 per day, protecting a politician’s personal business and/or assets was a necessity.
+In the age of professional politicians who now make around $725 per day (aside from their ballooned portfolios that vastly outperform their salaries), knowing their personal freedom and finances are shielded from the ramifications of slander or libel has brought out the worse in our elected.

 In Eastland v.
 United States Servicemen’s Fund (1975), the Supreme Court acknowledged that the clause may shield Members from civil or criminal liability “even though their conduct, if performed in other than legislative contexts, would in itself be unconstitutional or otherwise contrary to criminal or civil statutes.”